Walkout basements are beautiful home improvement projects that bring a lot of value to your property.

 All of these options have been proven to be successful in implementing effective and long-lasting results.

-You’ll need drains in your basement floor because it can collect snow and water, causing nasty leaks or drainage problems that will become a nightmare to deal with.
+You’ll need drains in your basement floor because it can collect snow and water, causing nasty leaks or drainage problems in your basement that will become a nightmare to deal with.

 Unsuitable ground grading around walkouts often leads to water pooling due to excavation exceeding the amount necessary for a proper slope.
 If this occurs, too little soil is left in place, resulting in insufficient sloping away from the walkout area.